|

 the shape of the waveform, especially on the weakest channels, the stronger

-gets too sensitive, just the wind shaking the antenna around can cause drop
+sensitive, just the wind shaking the antenna around can cause drop outs on

-outs on weak channels.
-It is best to experiment with the spacing in your
+weak channels.
+It is best to experiment with the spacing in your location, but

-location, but generally you can get away with wider spacing the farther away
+generally you can get away with wider spacing the farther away you are from

 - Horizontal stacking also decreases the vertical beamwidth, this makes the